shravni-d/ecsp2110/README.md

 # ecsp211
-Description: SimpleWeather is a lightweight web application designed to provide users with real-time weather information using the OpenWeather API.
+Description: This is a lightweight web page designed to provide users with real-time weather information using the OpenWeather API.
 With a clean and intuitive interface, users can easily access current weather conditions, temperature, humidity, wind speed, and more for any location worldwide.

 Technologies Used: